RBWM 'committed' to bringing back resident parking discount

 The comments were made by lead member for parking, Councillor David Cannon (Con, Datchet, Horton and Wraysbury), at full council on Tuesday.

-Former councillor Ed Wilson had asked Cllr Cannon if he agreed that the reintroduction of the scheme would help Windsor firms fight back from the economic impact of COVID-19.
+Former councillor Ed Wilson had asked Cllr Cannon if he agreed that the reintroduction of the scheme would help Windsor firms fight back from the economic impact of COVID.

 Cllr Cannon said: “Yes, we are committed to bringing back a residents discount scheme as soon as it is financially responsible.